Direct Thermal Vs Thermal Transfer [Infographic]

 If you’re reading this , you’re probably on the hunt for a labeling solution.
 Navigating the vast ocean of options can leave you feel like your drowning in information.
 Looking for a lifeline?
 Here’s a quick summary of what you need to know about direct thermal and thermal transfer printing.

-First things first, thermal printing is not a four-color process.
-If you are planning to print photos, gradients or other rasterized images, you'll want an inkjet label printer, like the Kiaro!
+Note that thermal printing is not a four-color process.
+If you are planning to print color photos, gradients or other rasterized images, you'll want an inkjet label printer, like the Kiaro!
 QL-120 or BradyJet J2000.

 Direct thermal is an economical solution that does not require ink to print.